 - Stay in touch with the existing customers.
 Reserve brand’s loyal customers front row seats.
-Interact with them through social media, offer them exclusive deals and discounts and appreciate their loyalty now and then.
+Interact with them when they buy a product by including handwritten thank you notes, then keep in touch through social media, offer them exclusive deals and discounts and appreciate their loyalty now and then.

 - Take the opportunity to reach out to old customers who have not purchased in years.
 Email marketing campaigns will help reconnect with old customers and pursue them to make repeat purchases.
 Coming up with an update on what’s changed will work as a reminder of your brand.